 Thermoforming is the process of heating your prints after they are finished printing and then reshaping them.
 This allows you to create more complex shapes and designs than would typically be possible.

 Also, let me just say… I have only used this process with PLA.
-I’ve seen it used for more heat resistant materials like ABS and polycarbonate.
+I was not able to thermoform Nylon in a hot water bath.
+You will need to use a heat gun for more temperature resistant materials.

 All of these parts you are about to see where printed on my venerable Tevo Black Widow.
 It’s equipped with TMC2100 stepper drivers on the X/Y axis, a parts cooling fan, Volcano hotend with Micro Swiss goodies, and a glass bed.